|Seafood and Eggplant Dressing, a breaded seafood dressing, sometimes referred to as a casserole, made with fresh shrimp, crabmeat and eggplant.|

 Seafood and Eggplant DressingI was introduced to eggplant by my first mother-in-law.
 Eggplant was something that I do not ever recall my mother preparing, in any form, not one single time ... but my mother-in-law did cook it, and often.
-One of the ways, was in a wonderful seafood dressing.
+One of the ways she often made it, was in a wonderful seafood dressing.

 Miss Ursula, that's what everybody called her, has passed on now, but she was a sweetheart.
 Actually my father in law was too - even after The Divorce, despite the fact that they were a staunch Catholic family, they never treated me any different and to the day they both passed away, they were always kind and welcoming to me anytime they saw me.

 I used to love to sit and drink coffee with my father-in-law and listen to his war stories.
 And let me tell you, he liked his coffee.
 With chicory and super strong.
 My mother-in-law used to say you could stand a spoon in it!
 Didn't bother me - I just poured lots of cream in there and listened intently to his tales, of which he had many.
 A machine gunner in the Marines during World War II, he was one of thousands of young sailors who saw the American flag raised over Mount Suribachi during the Battle of Iwo Jima.
 He had fought in many battles though - Saipan, Guam, and Okinawa - and was even recalled to active duty during the Korean War.
 You would never know that his eyes had ever seen a single war though.
 He was the kindest southern gentleman you could ever possibly meet, and full of obvious love for his wife.

 I will never forget my first experience having dinner at their house when I was dating my ex-husband, because you see, Miss Ursula had a slew of sons and not a single daughter.
 My ex-husband was 1 of 7 boys.
 Can you imagine?
 How they managed to do that between all of his tours of duty is beyond me.